5. Alphabetical List View Quick Filter

 (qs("FilterValue1") == filterValues[i] ? "style="" + selectedValueStyle + "" " : "")

-in the part where the links are being constructed (<a href="…").
-The final for loop looks like this:
+in the part where the links are being constructed (

 And as a final touch let’s not have those links jammed to the upper left corner.
 We’ll wrap a layer around with a configurable style.
 So at the beginning of our script we add another parameter: